rocketpoolgmc/rocketpool-gmc/admin-templates/grant-applications.md

 Grants, bounties, and retrospective awards should make it easier and/or more attractive to do one or more of the following:

-become a node operator
+- become a node operator

-operate a node, mint rETH
+- operate a node, mint rETH

-hold or use rETH
+- hold or use rETH

-improve the quality of life for the protocol and its community.
+- improve the quality of life for the protocol and its community.
 </details>

 <details><summary>Grants Rubric</summary>

 When evaluating grant applications, the GMC takes into account the following goals:

-If the application is successful, to what extent does it further the GMC goals?
+- If the application is successful, to what extent does it further the GMC goals?

-To what extent can the application be feasibly carried out by the person(s) proposed to complete it?
+- To what extent can the application be feasibly carried out by the person(s) proposed to complete it?

-If the application is successful, how large is the benefit to the protocol relative to the size of the proposed costs
+- If the application is successful, how large is the benefit to the protocol relative to the size of the proposed costs
 </details>

-## Grants Application
+## Grant Application Template

 Please copy paste the template below into a reply.
 Answer the questions there, feel free to remove or add sections based on relevance.